 The National Palliative Care project (NPCP) will build the capacity of the palliative care sector to provide culturally appropriate services to LGBTI people through the development of e-learning modules targeted towards General Practitioners and Practice Nurses across Australia.

-These two strategies aim to improve the quality of, and access to, palliative care services by LGBTI people.
+These strategies aim to improve palliative care services for LGBTIQ+ communities.

 The National Palliative Care Project has been funded by the Commonwealth Department of Health.